 Determining your product roadmap contents will depend on a few factors: the constituencies who will be viewing your roadmap, your plan for the roadmap, your company’s culture, etc. So before discussing what items should go into your product roadmap, it is worth stepping back to think about a roadmap’s overall purpose.
 That will give us a better framework for determining what should go into yours, and why.

 The key role of a product roadmap is to communicate strategy.
 Product managers use their roadmaps to share the vision and objectives for their products with various constituencies and to show how those product objectives support the larger strategic goals of the company.

 When you understand this fact — that a roadmap should communicate a product’s strategy — it becomes clear why a product roadmap cannot simply be a long list of product features.
-The roadmap needs to be a higher level than that, to tell your product’s story.
+The roadmap needs to be at a higher level than that to tell your product’s story.

 What Should a Product Roadmap Include?

-Based on our experience working with thousands of product managers, our view is that a roadmap is most effective when it presents a strategic view for a product.
+Based on our experience working with thousands of product managers, our view is that a roadmap is most effective when it presents a strategic view of a product.

 Below we will discuss what items you can include in your roadmap.
 We will be borrowing concepts and terminology from the agile approach to software development, but these concepts could apply equally to non-agile environments and to products other than software.

 Note: For those new to product management, we will also define the terms we introduce below.